Easy (Troye Sivan song)

 "Easy" is a song by Australian singer-songwriter Troye Sivan from his fifth EP, In a Dream (2020).
-It was released on 15 July 2020, accompanied by its music video, which was directed by Sivan.
+It was released on 15 July 2020 as the second single from the EP, accompanied by its music video, which was directed by Sivan.

-At the ARIA Music Awards of 2020, "Easy" was nominated for ARIA Award for Best Video.
+At the ARIA Music Awards of 2020, "Easy" was nominated for Best Video.

 On 10 December 2020, Sivan released a new version of the song featuring country singer-songwriter Kacey Musgraves and producer Mark Ronson.

 Background

 Lyrically, "Easy" is a song about someone trying to salvage a dying relationship.
 Sivan sings of how being in love with his partner was "easy" and begs him to "please don't leave me".
 The track was allegedly written about Sivan's breakup with American model and photographer Jacob Bixenman, whom he had dated from 2016 to 2020.

 Critical reception

-Justin Curto of Vulture called the song "a more relaxed outing than 'Take Yourself Home,' built around some drums, lots of autotune, and a flute-y synth solo".
+Justin Curto of Vulture called the song "a more relaxed outing than 'Take Yourself Home', built around some drums, lots of autotune, and a flute-y synth solo".

 Stephen Daw of Billboard wrote: "With '80s-twinged production and Sivan's classic laid-back delivery, 'Easy' follows the star as he examines a crumbling relationship, begging his lover to give their relationship a second chance."